|

 8. Responsible recycling

-Extending the lifespan of your equipment not only saves you money but also reduces waste and carbon footprint.
+Extending the lifespan of your equipment not only saves money but also reduces waste and carbon footprint.

-A regular maintenance is essential.
+Regular maintenance is essential.
 Clean your devices regularly, lubricate moving parts, and keep them dust-free.

 Yes, using appropriate lubricants can prevent premature wear and extend the lifespan of your equipment.